Carbodiphosphoranes: Synthesis

-Recently, more complex carbodiphosphoranes have been synthesized from heteroatom-substituted triaryl phosphines and other mixed heteroatom-containing phosphines with the potential for stabilizing irregular metallic species.
+More complex carbodiphosphoranes have been synthesized from heteroatom-substituted triaryl phosphines and other mixed heteroatom-containing phosphines with the potential for stabilizing irregular metallic species.
 Chlorinated carbodiphosphoranes have been synthesized by reaction of excess carbon tetrachloride with the trimethylsilyl precursor, (Ph_{2}P)_{2}CH-SiMe_{3}.
 Methylene diphosphines such as bis(bis(dialkylaminophosphino))methane can be reacted with hexafluoroacetone or thioacetone to form carbodiphosphoranes with oxygen-substituted or sulfur-substituted substituents on the phosphines.
 Tridentate P,C,P pincer ligands, with chelating phosphines as substituents of the carbodiphosphorane phosphines, were originally synthesized as nickel, palladium, or platinum (II) complexes from MCl_{2}, carbon disulfide, and a bis(diarylphosphino)methane.
 A direct synthesis of the free carbodiphosphane was reported in 2020 from the chloride precursor in an excess of NaNH_{2} at -78 °C.